rklos/wng-system-translation-pl/docs/package-development.md

 # Package Development

-This guide explains how to create and manage packages in the Wrath & Glory System Translation project.
+This guide explains how to create and manage packages in the FoundryVTT System Translation project.

 ## Overview